-Students are eligible for the following refund procedures:
+Once notice is made and applicable documentation is reviewed, students are eligible for the following refund procedures:

 - Students with approved TA will be withdrawn from the course and the TA will be returned on a proportional basis through at least 60% based on when the student stops attending.
-Any remaining balance will be refunded to the student account and the student will receive the appropriate withdrawal code on their academic transcript.
-Course withdrawals will not impact the student's grade point average. - Withdrawal from courses with full refund (Students without TA).
-Students will receive a refund of tuition and fees and will receive the appropriate withdrawal code on their academic transcript.
+Any remaining balance will be applied to the student account as required and the student will receive the appropriate withdrawal code on their academic transcript.
+Course withdrawals will not impact the student's grade point average. - Students without TA who withdraw from courses will receive a refund of tuition and fees applicable to the College's withdrawal guidelines and will receive the appropriate withdrawal code on their academic transcript.
 Course withdrawals will not impact the student's grade point average. - Students who enlist for military service while enrolled in a semester will be subject to the college's standard refund policy. - Campus room and board charges will be prorated per withdrawal date. - Any military student who is Title IV eligible (federal financial aid) and withdraws due to military deployment will not be required to repay based on the Return to Title IV funds calculation.
 Barton must perform the Return of Title IV Funds calculation that is required by federal regulations.